grunwaldlab/Microbe-ID/README.md

 - [`seq-id.html`](./seq-id.html): Front page of **Sequence-ID**.
 Provides the user with forms to submit query sequences to be processed by BLAST for identificaiton of species based on similarity.
 This page provides the informatiom and connections to the `blast.cgi` script, which runs BLAST using PERL.
 The user has to provide a curated database.
 - [`geno-id.html`](./geno-id.html): Front page of **Genotype-ID: SSR-ID**.
 Provides the user with examples, forms and instructions on how to submit **SSR/Microsatellite** queries to be processed by R using shiny.
 This page provides an iFrame to [`shiny-server/www/SSR-ID/www/index.html`](./shiny-server/www/SSR-ID/www/index.html).
 - [`MLST.html`](./MLST.html): Front page of **MLST-ID**.
 Provides the user with examples, forms and instructions on how to submit **Multi Locus Sequence Type (MLST)**  queries to be processed by R using shiny.
 This page provides am iFrame to [`shiny-server/www/MLST/www/index.html`](./shiny-server/www/MLST/www/index.html).
-- [`binary-id.html`](./binary-id.html): Front page of **Genotype-ID**.
-This page provides the user with examples, forms and instructions on how to submit **Codominant/Binary** queries to be processed by R using shiny.
-This page provides an iFrame to [`shiny-server/www/Binary-ID/www/index.html`](./shiny-server/www/Binary-ID/www/index.html).
 - [`about.html`](./about.html): This contact page can be customized.

 The site can be customized further by deleting pages or adding additional pages as needed.